 Timber rattlesnakes are found in lowland cane thickets, deciduous forests in rugged terrain, high areas around swamps and river floodplains, mountainous areas, pine and hardwood forests and also in rural habitats in farming areas.
 Their numbers are typically lower in the highly urbanized or housing development areas.

-The timber rattlesnake has a wide head and narrow neck and are large, heavy bodied snakes with the characteristic rattle on the end of the tail.
+The timber rattlesnake has a wide head and narrow neck and is a large, heavy-bodied snake with the characteristic rattle on the end of the tail.
 Adult snakes range from 76 to 152 cm (30-60 inches) in length, with the record specimen being more than 6 feet (183 cm) long.
 They weigh on average between 0.5 Kg and 1.5 kg (1.1 and 3.3 lb), but large snakes can weigh as much as 4.5 kg or 9.9 lb.

 The dorsal scales of the snake are keeled.
 The species has yellow eyes with elliptical or cat-like pupils.